top of page

 Iron Man & Captain America: Heroes United

-The upped resolution helps but without mo-cap the animation just feels wonky.
+The upped resolution helps but without motion capture the animation just feels wonky.
 Taskmaster looks great in his Udon design but is poorly utilized.
-Aimed to bring in younger audiences who only watch 3D shows so it's all action no stakes.
+This is clearly aimed to bring in younger audiences who only watch 3D animation so it's all action with no stakes.

 Premiere: Jul 29, 2014